fox-archives/glue/docs/details.md

 glue cmd build
 ```

-This performs the build task for every projectType specified in your `glue.sh`.
+This performs the build task for every projectType specified in your `glue.toml`.

-For example, if in your `glue.sh`, you have `using=("NodeJS_Server Python")`, it will functionality be the same as the following
+For example, if in your `glue.toml`, you have `using=["NodeJS_Server", "Python"]`, it will functionality be the same as the following

 ```sh
 glue cmd NodeJS_Server.build